 LinkedIn full-stack hiring wants genuine depth on both Java backend and React frontend, not surface-level familiarity with both.
 Product ownership mentality, data-driven development practices, and member-centric design thinking are evaluated alongside technical skills.
 Show end-to-end feature ownership with measurable member impact.

-These are the most frequent reasons Full Stack Developer resumes fail to pass LinkedIn's ATS or get filtered during recruiter review.
+These are the most frequent reasons Full Stack Developer resumes fail LinkedIn's ATS or get filtered during recruiter review.

 No clear indication of depth — full stack without strong expertise in either layer is a weakness